Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 26. Biomass is:

-27. Biomass of living matter in terrestrial ecosystems is represented by:
+27. The biomass of living matter in terrestrial ecosystems is represented by:

 a) plants, animals, fungi and bacteria in approximately equal proportions;